joseigbv/tsc/README.md

 ### Prerequisites

 The tsc scanner should run on any UNIX/Linux or Win32 box.
 You only need a relatively modern gcc compiler.
 To compile for another architecture (eg Solaris SPARC) you will need a cross compiler.
-There are two versions: single or with threads.
+There are two versions: non block or threads.

 ### Installing